 Additionally, the internal struggle of self-doubt plays a crucial role.
 Individuals who frequently engage in catastrophizing—imagining the worst possible outcomes for situations—are likely to experience elevated levels of anxiety.
 This mindset can be exacerbated by setting unrealistically high expectations for oneself, leading to a relentless cycle of stress, self-criticism, and an overwhelming fear of failure that looms over their daily existence.
 Moreover, a diminished sense of self-worth can significantly heighten vulnerability to anxiety.

-When individuals lack confidence in their abilities or value, they may find themselves more susceptible to feelings of inadequacy in various aspects of life.
+When individuals lack confidence in their abilities or values, they may find themselves more susceptible to feelings of inadequacy in various aspects of life.
 This can create a compounded effect when combined with external pressures from work—such as demanding deadlines, competitive environments, and difficult relationships—which accumulate over time, further amplifying feelings of anxiety.
 Recognizing and understanding these underlying factors is essential for effective intervention and management of anxiety.
 By addressing the roots of these feelings, individuals can develop healthier coping mechanisms, ultimately leading to improved mental well-being.